 Benito Silva • Analyst

 Fast to start.
 Clear chapters.
-Great on Player Engagement.
+Great on Gameplay Loops.

 Nia Walker • Teacher